SiddharthGupta25/SeleniumDemo/README.md

    <li>Click on "Generate Token"</li>
 </ol>

-copy the value of the token and save it as a user path variable named GH_TOKEN (This name has to be GH_TOKEN).
-Follow the steps below to do the same:
+copy the value of the token and save it as a user path variable by Following the steps below to do the same:

+## Adding A Github Token In User Path Variable
 <ol>
    <li>Click on Start Menu and open Run</li>
    <li>Type in "sysdm.cpl" (without quotes) and hit enter</li>